blaizard/bzd/tools/bdl/docs/executors.md

 ## Default executor

-For each supported platform a default executor is available, it's full qualified name is `executor` and resides at the top level.
+When the system only has a single executor, it is automatically assigned to all workloads, therefore there is no need for specific assignment.

 ## Association

+If the system contains multiple executor, however, it is necessary to define where workloads are running.

-A component instanciation defines where the components resides and run.
-This is done with the `executor` contract.
+This can be done in 2 different ways.
+By either specifying it at component instanciation, This is done with the `executor` contract.

 ```bdl
 composition